clocky/resume/_site/kenny-g.md

  - Jamie Loeb
 tags: web
 text:
-  - I worked in webmaster capacity working with Kenny G and his management to refresh kennyg.com with tour dates and news updates.
+  - I worked in a webmaster capacity working with Kenny G and his management to refresh kennyg.com with tour dates and news updates.
   - The novelty at the time was using Flash to automatically play sound clips of both Kenny talking and playing short snippets of music within a